 STUDENT SUPPORT SERVICES AND STAFF SUPPORT

 Essential staff, including the Housing & Residence Life team and the UTSA Police Department, remain on-campus although with some modified services.
 However, other in-person services (such as academic advising, tutoring, student hours with your professors, and counseling and mental health services, to name a few) may have limited in-person availability.
-Check the Roadrunner Roadmap campus office hours page for updates on physical and virtual services.
-Please use online resources or support programs whenever possible.
+Please check the specific office website for details before making a visit to campus.

 WHAT HAPPENS IF YOU DO NOT COMPLY